BestTimesToVisit.com Logo

 Tbilisi Metro

 The Tbilisi Metro is a quick and efficient way to cover longer distances across the city, especially useful for avoiding traffic.
-It consists of two main lines that intersect at a central station, connecting key neighborhoods and attractions.
+It consists of two main lines that intersect at a central station, making it easy to navigate between key areas like the Old Town, Rustaveli Avenue, and residential districts.

-Cost:2 GEL per ride (flat fee), payable with a rechargeable MetroMoney card (available at stations).
+Cost:2 GEL per ride (flat fee), payable with a reloadable MetroMoney card or contactless bank card.

 Bolt (Ride-sharing App)

-Bolt is the dominant ride-sharing app in Tbilisi, offering a convenient and affordable way to get around, especially for groups or when traveling late at night.
-It's generally much cheaper than traditional taxis.
+Bolt is the most popular ride-sharing app in Tbilisi, offering a convenient and affordable way to get around, especially for groups or late-night travel.
+It's generally much cheaper than traditional taxis and provides real-time tracking and fare estimates.

 Public Buses

-Cost:1 GEL per ride, payable with the same MetroMoney card used for the metro.
+Cost:1 GEL per ride, payable using the MetroMoney card or a contactless bank card at the reader near the entrance.

 Funicular to Mtatsminda Park